“Certain truths known through means other than science must be in place before science can begin testing for other

 Many disputes through the ages have arisen about Jesus, the Christ, surrounding his divine resurrection appearances.
-Even contemporary, in-house disputes among his own followers took place, notably with the “Doubting ‘Thomas” Disciple who declared “Unless I see in His hands the imprint of the nails, and put my finger into the place of the nails, and put my hand into His side, I will not believe” (John 20:25).
-I don’t expect the hard skeptics to believe the gospel account of how that played out — only to contend with the eventuality that faith is the transcendent step to understanding the resurrection.
-We all presuppose at some point, exceeding scientism, with relative satisfaction of all available data, and as Dr.Gary Haberman was quoted, “Our rules need to be adjusted that we make for ourselves.”
+Even contemporary, in-house disputes among his immediate disciples took place, notably with the one to be known as “Doubting ‘Thomas” declaring, “Unless I see in His hands the imprint of the nails, and put my finger into the place of the nails, and put my hand into His side, I will not believe” (John 20:25).
+I don’t expect hard skeptics to believe the gospel account of how that played out — only to contend with the eventuality that faith is the transcendent move to understanding the resurrection.
+We all presuppose at some point, exceeding scientism, with relative satisfaction of all available data, and as Dr.Gary Haberman put it, “Our rules need to be adjusted that we make for ourselves.”

 Dr.Habermas on The John Ankerberg Show (jashow.org)